 What makes this breach particularly concerning is Workday's careful wording around customer impact.
 In a blog post published late Friday, the company stated there was "no indication of access to customer tenants or the data within them" – but notably didn't rule out that customer information was compromised.
 Those customer tenants typically house the bulk of HR files and sensitive employee data that make Workday such a attractive target for cybercriminals.

 Google has already attributed the broader attack campaign to ShinyHunters, a notorious hacking group that specializes in voice phishing attacks.
 The group's modus operandi involves tricking company employees into granting access to cloud databases, then preparing data leak sites to extort victims – essentially operating like a ransomware gang without the encryption.
-"ShinyHunters was likely in the process of preparing a data leak site to extort its victims into paying the hackers to delete the data," earlier this month.
+"ShinyHunters was likely in the process of preparing a data leak site to extort its victims into paying the hackers to delete the data," Google reported earlier this month.